Decision Intelligence Platform

 • Iterations: demonstrates how to iterate over an array of employees to determine the minimum or maximum salaries, the total number of children, all locations where the employees live, and similar requests.

 ITERATIONS: decision models that deal with arrays/lists of objects and various iterations over them.
+Read the User Manual, p.
+89, and this post.

 MATCHING: decision models with complex matching conditions and regular expressions.
 Read more.